Smile-TA/pw-template/README.md

 - Verify correct admin email.
 (Requires ADMIN_USR_NAME and ADMIN_USR_PSW in the .env file.)

 ### Cross Browser VRT Project

 - Compare visual differences across browsers

+### Nav Visibility Project

+- Given a breakpoint and two selectors, verify that navigation is visible at all screen sizes

+### Compliance Project

+- Given routes to compliance pages, verify the content is correct

 ## References